 Complaints and Discipline

-As part of its public protection mandate, the College considers and investigates reports and complaints regarding alleged misconduct of College members.
+As part of its public protection mandate, the College considers and investigates reports and complaints regarding alleged misconduct of College registrants.
 The College ensures due processes are in place and ensure fairness and transparency for all parties.

 To learn more about the College, its history and administration, please visit our About Us page.